-- Staff support to Lincoln MPO Officials Committee, Technical Advisory Committee, and special committee meetings or public outreach activities including developing notices, agendas, and minutes as needed. - Reviewed and certified the transportation planning process. - Reviewed federal/state policies and guidance regarding metropolitan transportation planning and incorporated changes as necessary. - Maintained records and provided reports to funding agencies on the status of transportation planning activities. - Maintained maps of street and highway functional classification and urban area boundaries. - Initiated a process to involve the freight community in the transportation planning process. - Monitored federal/state transportation Local Public Agency (LPA) initiatives and guidelines. - Completed Responsible Charge (RC) training to meet LPA Guidelines. - Initiated the MPO to review and update of the current interagency agreements between participating agencies in the Lincoln MPA.
+- Staff support to Lincoln MPO Officials Committee, Technical Advisory Committee, and other committees for planning activities, administration and public outreach which included developing notices, agendas, and minutes as needed. - Reviewed federal/state policies and guidance regarding metropolitan transportation planning and STIP scheduling and incorporated changes as necessary. - Maintained records and provided reports to funding agencies on the status of transportation planning activities. - Maintained maps of street and highway functional classification and urban area boundaries. - Monitored federal/state transportation Local Public Agency (LPA) initiatives and guidelines. - Maintained Responsible Charge (RC) annual training to meet LPA Guidelines. - Initiated the MPO to review and update of the current interagency agreements between participating agencies in the Lincoln MPA.